techdarko/homeassistant-gtfs-realtime/README.md

 2. Select "Integrations"
 3. Click the "..." in the upper left corner.
 4. Go to Custom Repositories
-5. Add this repository's URL (https://github.com/bcpearce/homeassistant-gtfs-realtime) in "Repository", set the category to "Integration"
+5. Add this repository's URL https://github.com/bcpearce/homeassistant-gtfs-realtime in "Repository", and set the category to "Integration"

 ## Configuration